warolv/warolv/README.md

 ### Hi there 👋 My name is Igor.
 DevOps tech lead at Cynerio.

-Enjoy to build infrastructire and also to break.

-Passionate about k8s, cloud & cyber security
+Passionate about Kubernetes, AWS and Cloud Security

 My Blog: https://igorzhivilo.com